dalphyx/pokore/README.md

   -webkit-text-size-adjust: 100%;
   -ms-text-size-adjust: 100%;
 }

 /**
- * Other Styles from normalize.css
+ * Other styles from normalize.css
  */

 .c, .a {
   color: #fff
 }